 The M6 writes its imaging data to SDXC cards, while the A6400 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 and Sony Alpha A6400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M6 and the A6400 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the A6400 followed on from the Sony A6300.
+The A6400 is a recent model that features in the current product line-up of Sony.
+In contrast, the M6 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.